nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_type.md

 ## ITK3 Other Payload Bundle Structure ##

-The diagram below is an example of the structure used when the payload is an additional bundle, of one of the types listed below:
+The diagram below is an example of the structure used when the Payload is an additional bundle, of one of the types listed below:

 - message
 - transaction